Meats and Sausages

 The following curing procedures provide more even salt distribution during curing:

 The cure, either in dry or pickle form, is absorbed by the meat and penetrates from outside, mixing with the pickle which was previously distributed inside by stitch pumping.
-This combination provides faster and more uniform cure distribution and prevents over curing from outside.
+This combination provides faster and more uniform cure distribution and prevents over-curing from the outside.

 Traditional Ham Production